cwkx/GON/README.md

 # Gradient Origin Networks

+This paper has been accepted at ICLR 2021.

 This paper proposes a new type of generative model that is able to quickly learn a latent representation without an encoder.
-This is achieved by initialising a latent vector with zeros, then using gradients of the data fitting loss with respect to this zero vector as new latent points.
-The approach has similar characteristics to autoencoders but with a simpler naturally balanced architecture, and is demonstrated in a variational autoencoder equivalent that permits sampling.
-This also allows implicit representation networks to learn a space of implicit functions without requiring a hypernetwork, retaining their representation advantages with fewer parameters.
+This is achieved using empirical Bayes to calculate the expectation of the posterior, which is implemented by initialising a latent vector with zeros, then using the gradient of the log-likelihood of the data with respect to this zero vector as new latent points.
+The approach has similar characteristics to autoencoders, but with a simpler architecture, and is demonstrated in a variational autoencoder equivalent that permits sampling.
+This also allows implicit representation networks to learn a space of implicit functions without requiring a hypernetwork, retaining their representation advantages across datasets.
+The experiments show that the proposed method converges faster, with significantly lower reconstruction error than autoencoders, while requiring half the parameters.

 [![GON](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/gist/samb-t/fbac83a2ec9312616ed61cd74dac50ce/gon.ipynb) **(GON)** <br>